 - A personal duress alarm can also be worn around the neck or wrist which, when activated, will connect to a designated emergency response team.

-Following these tips will help yourself or your loved one improve their household safety and live life with greater peace-of-mind and self-confidence.
-Please talk to us if you’re interested in home security for yourself or your loved one in Perth as we have extensive experience in designing security systems that are appropriate for mature-age lifestyles including alarm systems, panic buttons and other security devices to suit all needs and budgets.
-Get in touch with our our friendly team on 08 9400 6000.
+Following these tips will help yourself or your loved one improve their household safety and live life with greater peace of mind and self-confidence.
+Please talk to us if you’re interested in home security for yourself or your loved one in Perth as we have extensive experience in designing security systems that are appropriate for mature-age lifestyles including alarm systems, panic buttons, and other security devices to suit all needs and budgets.
+Give our friendly team a call on 08 9400 6000 for a no-obligation chat or contact us for more information.

 - Posted by admin